ISKCON: Crises

+Prabhupada and disciples in ISKCON, Potomac, Maryland, US (1974).

 After these incidents, the GBC sought to democratize guru-ship by increasing its members; by 1986 twenty-four new gurus were elected.
 The GBC pushed the gurus to reduce their worship, remove their thrones, recognize Prabhupada as the sole ISKCON ācārya, and get rid of the zonal system.
 In 1986, five of the original eleven gurus accepted these reforms, two were already expelled for doctrine, three were removed from guruship for illicit sexual activities, and Kirtanananda Swami was expelled the following year for refusing to accede to the GBC's demands.

+Women in the movement

+In the early years of the movement Prabhupada gladly appointed women to prominent positions in the movement.
+This changed by 1974 with the rise in the focus on the male sannyasa ashram and degradation of householders and women.
+Women were pushed out of view, a trend which continued after Prabhupada's death in 1977 and the following period of male sannyasi gurus.
+In the late 1980s there was growing criticism of the treatment of women within the movement, and in the late 1990s the GBC had their first female member.
+Institutional channels were made for women to voice their views and improve their devotional status, which nevertheless faced a counteroffensive from devotees who considered this to be a "feminist" imposition on ISKCON.